 Intracortical Visual Prosthesis (ICVP)

-The goal of this project is to develop an intracortical visual prosthesis (ICVP) that will compensate for blindness by stimulating the visual centers within the brain.
-Cortical stimulation has the potential to be used for a large fraction of the population with blindness because the approach does not require an intact optic nerve or retina.
-A large percentage of individuals with blindness have damaged eyes or optic nerves, and a brain-based approach is their only prosthetic solution.
+The goal of this project is to develop an intracortical visual prosthesis that will compensate for blindness by stimulating the visual centers of the brain.
+This has the potential to be useful for a large fraction of the population with blindness because its brain-based approach does not require an intact optic nerve or retina.

 Our approach for the ICVP consists of multiple stimulation modules implanted into the brain’s occipital lobe.
-These modules each contain an array of 16 electrodes that serve to transmit information to the brain and are controlled and powered transcutaneously by a transmitter unit placed outside of the head.
+These modules each contain an array of 16 electrodes that transmit information to the brain and are wirelessly controlled and powered by a transmitter placed outside of the head.

 Intraspinal Microstimulation (ISMS)